CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Evaluation

-Hits@$k$ is defined as the proportion of hard answers that are ranked within the top $k$ positions:

-In our experiments, we report Hits@1, corresponding to the fraction of hard answers placed at rank 1.

-\paragraph{Evaluation Scenarios} To evaluate the effectiveness of our explanation method, we extend the notions of necessary and sufficient explanations~\cite{Rossi2022Explaining} for link prediction, to the context of explaining atoms in complex queries.
+\paragraph{Evaluation Scenarios.} To evaluate the effectiveness of our explanation method, we extend the notions of \emph{necessary} and \emph{sufficient} explanations~\cite{Rossi2022Explaining} from link prediction to the context of explaining atoms in complex queries.
+In this extension, we evaluate all query–answer pairs, whereas Rossi et al.~\cite{Rossi2022Explaining} restrict their evaluation to pairs for which the original model ranks the target entity at the top position in the necessary setting and fails to do so in the sufficient setting, making our evaluation more rigorous.

-\emph{Necessary Explanations:} Given a query $\mathcal{Q}_S$ and a hard answer $e_i \in \mathcal{E}_{\mathrm{hard}}$ that is ranked as the top answer by the neurosymbolic model (i.e., MRR and Hits@1 are both 1.0), we extract explanations in terms of the query’s atoms.
+\emph{Necessary Explanations:} Given a query $\mathcal{Q}_S$ and a hard answer $e_i \in \mathcal{E}_{\mathrm{hard}}$, we extract explanations in terms of the query’s atoms.
 An explanation is considered necessary if, upon executing the most important atom in the explanation symbolically, the hard answer $e_i$ drops in the ranking.
-The effectiveness of a necessary explanation is thus measured by the decrease in MRR and Hits@1 when this atom is replaced by symbolic reasoning.
+The effectiveness of a necessary explanation is thus measured by the decrease in MRR when this atom is replaced by symbolic reasoning.
 We repeat this process for each hard answer in a single query, computing the change in performance metrics for each, and then average these values to obtain the metrics for the query.
 Finally, we report the average effectiveness across all queries of a given type.

-\emph{Sufficient Explanations:} As a complementary method, in this scenario, we focus on queries and hard answers that are not ranked at the top when using the symbolic approach alone (i.e., Hits@1 is 0.0 and MRR is not 1.0).
-The explanation is considered sufficient if executing the most important atom, as indicated by the explanation, using the neural approach leads to an increase in MRR and Hits@1 compared to the baseline where all atoms are executed symbolically.
-Averaging is performed across hard answers and queries in the same manner as in the necessary scenario.
+\emph{Sufficient Explanations:} Complementarily, an explanation is sufficient if executing only the most important atom identified by the explanation using the neural approach increases MRR compared to a fully symbolic baseline.
+Averaging is performed over hard answers and queries as in the necessity setting.